gzt5142/gzt5142/git-isms/Hooks-prepare-commit-msg.md

 Make sure that this script has the execute bit set on it (`chmod a+x prepare-commit-msg`).

 This script will run any time a commit message is prepared by git.
 Note that this is designed for use on a unix-like system like
 Linux or MacOS.
-Have not tested on Windows (yet).
+Also seems to work in a PowerShell on Windows.

 ## Usage Notes